Dextroamphetamine (Oral route)

 Amphetamines have a high potential for abuse, and administration for prolonged periods of time may lead to drug dependence and must be avoided.
 Misuse of amphetamines may cause sudden death and serious cardiovascular adverse events .

 Uses of This Medicine:

-Dextroamphetamine belongs to the group of medicines called central nervous system (CNS) stimulants.
-It is used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy (uncontrollable desire for sleep or sudden attacks of deep sleep) .
+Dextroamphetamine is used to treat attention-deficit hyperactivity disorder (ADHD) and narcolepsy (uncontrollable desire for sleep or a sudden attack of deep sleep).
+It belongs to the group of medicines called central nervous system (CNS) stimulants.

-Dextroamphetamine increases attention and decreases restlessness in patients who are overactive, cannot concentrate for very long or are easily distracted, and have unstable emotions.
-It is also used as part of a total treatment program that also includes social, educational, and psychological treatment .
+Dextroamphetamine works in the treatment of ADHD by increasing attention and decreasing restlessness in children and adults who are overactive, cannot concentrate for very long, or are easily distracted and impulsive.
+This medicine is used as part of a total treatment program that also includes social, educational, and psychological treatment.

 Before Using This Medicine:

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies have not been performed on the relationship of age to the effects of dextroamphetamine tablets to treat attention-deficit hyperactivity disorder in children younger than 3 years of age.
 Safety and efficacy have not been established.